liucong/jms4cxf2/distribution/src/main/release/samples/jms-spec-demo/README.txt

 ===============================================

-This sample demonstrates use of the Document-Literal style binding over JMS Transport using the queue mechanism.
+This sample demonstrates use of the Document-Literal style binding over SOAP/JMS Specification Transport using the queue mechanism.

 Please review the README in the samples directory before continuing.

 This demo uses ActiveMQ as the JMS implementation for illustration purposes only.
-Other JMS implementations such as Apache Qpid could also be used in the same way.
-For details on how to use this demo on non-ActiveMQ implementations please check "Using other JMS implementaions" below.

 Prerequisite
 ------------